ErwinPham/foundry-VietNam-Stablecoin/README.md

 # 🇻🇳 Vietnam StableCoin (VNDC)

 A decentralized overcollateralized stablecoin protocol inspired by MakerDAO's DAI, built on Ethereum-compatible EVM chains.
-This protocol enables users to mint a stablecoin (VNDC) pegged to the Vietnamese đồng (VND) using overcollateralized assets such as ETH and WBTC.
+This protocol enables users to mint a stablecoin (VNDC) pegged to the USD using overcollateralized assets such as ETH and WBTC.

 ---